mokolabs/services/README.md

 ### Do I have to use valid YAML?
 No, not at all.
 Just start with YAML.
 But, if you need to use non-YAML syntax later, that's fine.
 This is *your* list.

-### Is this format supposed to be machine-parsable?
+### Is this format supposed to be machine-parseable?
 Not really, but you're welcome to do so.